priestd09/Cloner/README.md

 ###Warning
+1. Cloner is more of an exercise than a real world solution ;)
-There is just little output on th command-line, little error-handling and now messaging.
-Use at you own risk.
+2. There is just little output on th command-line, little error-handling and no messaging.
+3. Use at you own risk.
 Don´t use it as your one and only backup system.

-Don't try this at home! - Really.
+##Don't try this at home! - Really.##